seanreed1111/sql-recipes/recipes.md

 SELECT e.employee_id, case
 when old.job_id IS NULL then e.hire_date else old.end_date end
 job_start_date
-FROM employee e left outer join hr.job_history old on e.employee_id = old.employee_id
+FROM employee e LEFT OUTER JOIN hr.job_history old on e.employee_id = old.employee_id
 WHERE e.department_id = 50 ORDER BY e.employee_id;
 Our results are very straightforward, hiding the complexity that went into picking the correct